Haiti gang seeks US$1M each for kidnapped American, Canadian missionaries

 Christian Aid Ministries said the kidnapped group included six women, six men and five children.
 A sign on the door at the organization's headquarters in Berlin, Ohio, said it was closed due to the kidnapping situation.

-A pair of traveling Christians stopped by the organization's headquarters Monday with two young children to drop off packages for impoverished nations.
-Tirtzah Rarick, originally of California, said she and a friend prayed on Sunday with those who had relatives among the abductees.

-“Even though it's painful and it provokes us to tears that our friends and relatives, our dear brothers and sisters, are suffering right now in a very real physical, mental and emotional way, it is comforting to us that we can bring these heavy burdens to the God that we worship,” she said.

-News of the kidnappings spread swiftly in and around Holmes County, Ohio, hub of one of the nation's largest populations of Amish and conservative Mennonites, said Marcus Yoder, executive director of the Amish & Mennonite Heritage Center in nearby Millersburg, Ohio.
+News of the kidnappings spread swiftly in and around Holmes County, Ohio, hub of one of the largest populations of Amish and conservative Mennonites in the United States, said Marcus Yoder, executive director of the Amish & Mennonite Heritage Center in nearby Millersburg, Ohio.

-Christian Aid Ministries is supported by conservative Mennonite, Amish and related groups in the Anabaptist tradition.
+Christian Aid Ministries is supported by conservative Mennonite, Amish and related groups that are part of the Anabaptist tradition.

 The organization was founded in the early 1980s and began working in Haiti later that decade, said Steven Nolt, professor of history and Anabaptist studies at Elizabethtown College in Pennsylvania.
 The group has year-round mission staff in Haiti and several countries, he said, and it ships religious, school and medical supplies throughout the world.